ilhangoren/ilhangoren.github.io/_posts/2022-05-03-The fact of dream life.md

 share: true
 ---
 (*Eng*)
 There is no time in which everthing would be done and you will start to live.
-Rest in peace with you desires and dreams..
+Rest in peace with your desires and dreams..